nikhil-kadivar/rbc-sickling-dynamics/README.md

 ## CUDA GPU

-To install, just follow this command in your terminal.
+To install, follow this command in your terminal.

 ### 0. Clone the repository